howdyai/botkit/readme.md

 Set the action field of a message to `timeout` to end immediately and indicate that the conversation has timed out.

+After the conversation ends, these values will be available in the `convo.status` field.
+This field can then be used to check the final outcome of a conversation.
+See [handling the end of conversations](#handling-the-end-of-conversation).

 ### Using Variable Tokens and Templates in Conversation Threads

 Pre-defined conversation threads are great, but many times developers will need to inject dynamic content into a conversation.